slowernews/wisdom-tldr/chapters/chapter_appendix.md

 - clutter is not just physical stuff. it's old ideas, toxic relationships and bad habits. clutter is everything that doesn't support the better self.
 - storage is a way of warehousing the past.
 - buy supplies before you need them. gadgets after you need them. three is two. two is one.
 One is none.
-- when working surround yourself with poeple more successful than you. when playing surrond yourself with people more happy than you. -- naval
-- people who live far below their means enjoy a freedom taht people busy upgrading their lifestyles can't fathom. -- naval
-- no routine. i'm famously unscheduled. -- naval
 - organizing your email is like alphabetizing your recycling.
 - avoid clothing that's more interesting than you are.
-> *'For a great payoff be especially curious about the things you are not interested in.' -- Kevin Kelly*
 - you cant preach minimalism to whom didnt have too much stuff!
 - If you’re not trying to make money, what are you even doing?
 - feel like a local celebrity: everybody knows who you are.
-- enough is a decision not an amount -- alison faulkner
 - I'm not choosing ignorance.
 I'm choosing to not watch wrestling.
 - My life has been a series of questions and odd experiments.
 - you can never be over dressed or over educated
 - being able to sit in forest shortly after waking is the closest thing to heaven on earth.
 - technology is my slave, not my master.
-- to measure you quality of life simply do nothing and see how it feels. -- Naval Ravikant*
-- you should be to busy to do coffee, while still keeping an uncluttered calendar. -- Naval Ravikant*
-- develop strategic incompetence - people won't ask you to do things you hate to do, if you're bad at them. -- Naval Ravikant*
 - what’s your adrenaline type. ex. adrenalina velocidade vs adrenalina de estar na fronteira do conhecido
 - all that clutter used to be money.
-> *"The price of anything is the amount of life you exchange for it."
--- Henry David Thoreau*

 > *"At a restaurant do you order what you know is great, or do you try something new?
 Do you make what you know will sell or try something new?
 Do you keep dating new folks or try to commit to someone you already met?
 The optimal balance for exploring new things vs exploiting them once found is: 1/3.
 Spend 1/3 of your time on exploring and 2/3 time on deepening.
 It is harder to devote time to exploring as you age because it seems unproductive, but aim for 1/3."
 -- Kevin Kelly*